Structural process overviews for Snowflake on AWS

 After it processes all of the files, Structural copies the data from the S3 bucket or external stage into the Snowflake destination database.

-That process cannot support data generation on data volumes that are hundreds of gigabytes or larger.
+The default process cannot support data generation on data volumes that are hundreds of gigabytes or larger.

 Structural creates a Lambda function for your version of Structural.
 This occurs once for each version of Structural.
 The Lambda function is created when you run your first data generation job after you install or update Structural.